Have you ever tried to shove the best experience of your life through a 1,400-word funnel?

 Our mission was to be an encouragement to and students of our Grace Baptist missionaries who left their lives in the States to serve the Lord in Dar Es Salaam.
 After getting briefed on our mission, I remember thinking, “Why the crap-hell are we not here to do more??”

 I’m a closet douche!
-Well, what we had learned was—although done in good faith—things like air-dropping food, or sharing the gospel and flying the coop, can be extremely damaging.
-Tanzanian nationals need to have their spiritual and emotional needs met—not just physical.
-Cause if the roots are deep, when the storm comes, the tree can fall and the roots are still in place.
+Well, what we had learned was—although done in good faith—things like air-dropping food or sharing the gospel and flying the coop can be extremely damaging.
+The people you’re serving need to have their spiritual and social needs met—not just their physical.
+Our missionaries believe that if the roots we foster run deep, when the storm comes, the tree can fall and the roots are still in place.
 So instead of doing white people things, we set out to build authentic God-centered relationships and provide extra hands wherever needed.
 And it was dope.